EPOCHS Paper II: The Ultraviolet Luminosity Function from $7.5<z<13.5$ using 180 square arcminutes of deep, blank-fields from the PEARLS Survey and Public JWST data: Summary and Conclusions

 \item We find that the measured number density of sources at $z\sim12$ matches recently reported values using JWST, but lies on the upper end of the range predicted by a selection of different simulations.
 This indicates that there may be more UV luminous sources at this epoch than what models predict.

 \item We find that the star formation rate density (SFRD) matches well with measurements from past studies covering the same redshift range as ours, similar to the luminosity function.
-Our UV LFs imply a slightly lower SFRD compared to past studies at $z=12.5$ and more closely match expectations from a constant star formation efficiency.
+The $z=10.5$ SFRD is a perfect match to expectations from a constant star forming efficiency.
+Our UV LFs find comparable SFRD compared to past studies at $z>12$ and it remains slightly higher than expectations from a constant star formation efficiency.
 However, it must be noted that sample sizes at such high redshifts remain very small, despite the collated nature of our EPOCHS sample.
 More deep observations are needed in larger areas to address this point in more detail.

 \item We find that simulations of the high redshift Universe tend to agree more with each other at lower redshifts ($z=8-9$), but however diverge beyond HST's redshift frontier ($z=10-12$).
-We find that the Santa Cruz Semi-analytic model tends to estimate lower number densities of UV-faint galaxies, while the Delphi and FLARES models predict relatively higher number densities.
 Presently, observational constraints are insufficient to distinguish which model is more favourable.
 However, the initially high number densities of UV luminous sources with $M_{\rm UV}\sim-20.75$ at $z\sim12.5$ are up to 2 dex higher than expected from some models of the models. \end{enumerate}

 Future improvements to these UV LF estimations are already on the horizon.
 Once the COSMOS-Web and PRIMER surveys are completed, the area/depth combinations will bridge the deep, pencil-beam surveys currently conducted by JWST with the wide area VISTA surveys that have been previously undertaken.
 This will pin down the shape around the `knee' of the UV LF at these high redshifts.
 On the faint end, the completed NGDEEP and JADES programmes will provide deeper and wider blank fields that reach fainter and increase sample sizes, allowing us to fully constrain the faint-end slope ($\alpha$).
 Additionally, the large number of gravitational lenses that are being targeted by PEARLS, UNCOVER, CANUCS and others will provide an alternative methodology to these ultra-deep fields in order to find and study the more `typical' galaxies that exist at these early times.
 To avoid limitations from cosmic variance, it is likely that many of these programmes will need to be combined in order to provide the most complete picture of the early Universe.
 Beyond JWST, the LSST, Euclid, and Roman telescopes will provide shallower, but much wider area datasets (in the 10+ square degrees regime), which will enable us to properly constrain the number density of the most luminous systems and identify the first unobscured AGN to flare up in the early Universe.